PySimpleGUI/PySimpleGUI/docs/Pythonic GUIs.md

 ### Not From Here

 One interesting and problematic fact about the top 3 GUI pacakges in Python is that they were not written for Python.
-They were designed and used with C++ prior to being brought over to Python.
+They were designed, written, and used with C++ prior to being adapted to be used with Python.

 Bringing an existing GUI library into Python isn't the problem here.
-The problem is that they also brought a rigid definition of how a user's code is be architected, at least the GUI portion.
+The problem is that they also brought a rigid definition of how a user's GUI code is be architected.
+All three of these packages require the user to write their GUI code using an Object Oriented architecture.

 ### The Object Oriented GUI